 All components of our system come together in the flagship assembly facility in Otay Mesa, Mexico.
 With 300,000 SF under roof, another 115,000 SF of outside yard and over 600 dedicated workers, MiTek has the capacity to manufacture as many as six unique systems at one time.
 The versatile plant floor layout allows MiTek to easily re-configure workflow to accommodate schedule, dimensions, and materials as needed for the façade.
 Custom inventory and in-progress production flow software provides real time data on production rates, inventory, and other key data points – important information for supply chain order control and project management scheduling.

-Quality control begins with the close relationships Benson fosters with key suppliers in the supply chain.
-Whether aluminum extrusions, glass, silicone, gaskets, aluminum or stainless panels, it is paramount to the Benson process that the materials are received and fabricated correctly, shipped and transported securely and safely.
-Benson delves into our suppliers ability and core competence, with clear communication to set achievable goals and expectations.
-Benson’s quality control procedures have been highly successful in catching errors earlier in the process, reducing in-plant rejection rates.
-The Benson process of collaboration chain knowledge helps the company to establish and honor schedule and quality commitments to its customers.
+Quality control begins with the close relationships MiTek fosters with key suppliers in the supply chain.
+Whether aluminum extrusions, glass, silicone, gaskets, aluminum or stainless panels, it is paramount to our process that the materials are received and fabricated correctly, shipped and transported securely and safely.
+MiTek delves into our suppliers ability and core competence, with clear communication to set achievable goals and expectations.
+Our quality control procedures have been highly successful in catching errors earlier in the process, reducing in-plant rejection rates.
+Our process of collaboration chain knowledge helps the company to establish and honor schedule and quality commitments to its customers.